wtcoin/docs-1/source/includes/_microtx.md

 The simplest way to send a Microtransaction is by using a private key.
 Within the request object you must include **from_private** (or the equivalent**from_wif**), **to_address**, **token**, and **value_satoshis**.
 You can read more descriptions about these fields within [Microtransaction object description](#microtransaction), although they should be self-explanatory.

-The call will hold until the confidence factor reaches 99% (usually about 8 seconds).
+The call will hold until the Confidence Factor reaches 99% (usually about 8 seconds).
 If successful thereafter, a completed [Microtransaction object](#microtransaction) will be returned (which will include the transaction's **hash** for future queries), along with an HTTP Status Code 201.

 ```shell
 curl -H "Content-Type: application/json" -d '{ "from_pubkey": "02152e2bb5b273561ece7bbe8b1df...", "to_address": "C1rGdt7QEPGiwPMFhNKNhHmyoWpa5X92pn", "value_satoshis": 20000, "token": "YOURTOKEN" }' https://api.blockcypher.com/v1/bcy/test/txs/micro